overlast/nginx-msgpack-rpc-module/README.md

 Request to MessagePack RPC server using Nginx as MessagePack RPC client.

-When you need a MessagePack RPC client, you need only write the address and port number of a MessagePack RPC server to configure the nginx.
+When you need a MessagePack RPC client, your work will be finished if you write IP address and port number of a MessagePack RPC server to nginx.conf.

 There is no need to implement MessagePack RPC clients corresponding to new MessagePack RPC servers.